 Resources for Romance Writers

-together to help other romance authors learn the ropes, improve their
+help other romance authors learn the ropes, improve their writing, promote their

-many pages and so many links, and websites often go down quickly and
+and so many links, and websites often go down quickly and without warning, so

 Happy writing, best wishes and hugs from one struggling writer to another,

 All pages on this site copyright © 1997 - 2009 by Charlotte Dillon.

 Information about my writing and me.
 There are links to my blog, recipes, puzzles,

 and even a free e-cookbook I put together with other authors.
 Hope you drop by.

 Helpful sites for writers are listed here, including grammar sites, free program

 Books on writing, grammar, and more, as well as magazines and programs for writers.

 Links to books, websites, naming sites, and articles.
 You'll find about everything you